dmarx/bench-warmers/identity_grokking_dynamics.md

 5. overplot medioid images for each prompt/cluster/name

 if I wanna be extra rigorous, do this with first names from the "top baby names" lists going back a few decades, use list decade/in-list-rank as another coloring scheme

+... actually, i think this will probably mostly just give me the same result as if i tSNE the CLIP embeddings of the prompts. that's not what I want.

+how about instead, we construct two or three "diversity" metrics, and plot the prompts in this "diversity measures" space.
+So like, I could measure diversity with DINOv2 embeddings first, then do the same exercise with CLIP embeddings, and use those number for the axes of a simple 2D scatterplot.